Update November 2020

-Although LCCO cannot resume regular rehearsals yet due to Covid restrictions, string players will soon be able to re-sharpen their skills!
-Thanks to Sanford Contractors owner Donnie Oldham, practice sessions on Tuesday evenings in October and November will take place in the training room of the business at 628 Rocky Fork Church Road.
-Musicians in the violin, viola, cello and bass sections will wear masks and be socially distanced as they rehearse under the direction of volunteer director pro tem Jessica Simmons.
-The first session is scheduled for October 6, 6:30-8:30 pm.
-If you have questions, contact Karen Huey (email@example.com) or Reinette Stephenson (firstname.lastname@example.org).
+Although LCCO has not been able to resume regular rehearsals due to Covid restrictions (and all concerts cancelled), string players have been keeping their skills sharp.
+Thanks to Sanford Contractors owner Donnie Oldham, seven practice sessions on Tuesday evenings in October and November took place in the training room of the business at 628 Rocky Fork Church Road.
+Musicians in the violin, viola, cello and bass sections wore masks and stayed socially distanced as they rehearsed under the direction of volunteer director Jessica Simmons.

 Congratulations to Gloria Steslicke, the recipient of our LCCO Music Merit Award!
 She has been a member of the LCCO flute section for the past two years.
 Gloria will be graduating from North Moore High School and will be attending UNCG as a music education major with a concentration in flute.
 She has been a member of the North Moore High School Marching Band and was a featured soloist.
 She is the daughter of Joe and Wendy Steslicke of Bear Creek and a flute student of LCCO principal flutist, Jessica Simmons of Sanford.
 The LCCO wishes her a very bright future.